A potelyt.com – Photography & Imaging Resources

 17.

-Both the M10-R and the S5 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Panasonic.
+The S5 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M10-R has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M10-R from Leica.
 Further information on the features and operation of the M10-R and S5 can be found, respectively, in the Leica M10-R Manual (free pdf) or the online Panasonic S5 Manual.

 ad